 Board members do not receive any type of compensation from MYKC

-Kerry is a Gulf War Veteran who spent eight years in the Air Force.
-He has a BS in Business Management, is a 500hr Registered Yoga Teacher (RYT) with Yoga Alliance and has been retired since 2014.
-Suffering from chronic pain and PTSD since his military days, Kerry understands first hand the numerous benefits of yoga and meditation for pain reduction and mental clarity.
-He is a yoga instructor that recognizes and believes that yoga can cause both physical and mental transformations that result in less pain, reduced PTSD symptoms and a reduction in stress.
-He provides a variety of classes that serve those looking for a physical challenge as well as a complete mindfulness/meditation practice.
-He realizes that people come to the mat at all different levels with different intentions and he welcomes everyone to come and make the class their unique yoga experience.
+I am a Gulf War Veteran who spent eight years in the Air Force.
+I have a BS in Business Management, a 500hr Registered Yoga Teacher (RYT) with Yoga Alliance and have been retired since 2014.
+Suffering from chronic pain and PTSD since my time in the military, I understand first-hand the numerous benefits of yoga and meditation for pain reduction and mental clarity.
+I am a yoga instructor that recognizes and believes that yoga can cause both physical and mental transformations that result in less pain, reduced PTSD symptoms and a reduction in stress.
+I provide a variety of classes that serve those looking for a physical challenge as well as a complete mindfulness/meditation practice.
+I realize that people come to the mat at all different levels with different intentions and I welcome everyone to come and make the class their unique yoga experience.

 Kate Edell, MOT, OTR/L